ozma-io/ozma/README.md

 # Ozma — open-source CRM/ERP platform

 Ozma is an open-source CRM/ERP platform that allows for the rapid development of customizable enterprise systems.
-Build and tailor CRM/ERP solutions quickly and efficiently to meet your business needs.

 ## Quick Start
 1. Click "Deploy on Railway" button below